sage-code/maj/basic.md

 3. Descriptive article _descriptive form:_

 * de pe = of the
+* de la = from the

 **example:**

-* English: the freckles of my face
-* Spanish: las pecas de mi cara
-* Maj: le peqe de pe faca mia
+* le peqe de pe faca mia = the freckles of my face
+* jo sonu de la Romhnia  = I'm from the Romania

 **English indefinite articles**
 In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example: